6 Benefits of a Consistent Mobility Training – AND – How Self-Myofascial Release Saved Me from Surgery

 - Foam rolling was not enough.
 Foam rolling was good for getting larger, easily-accessible muscles, like quads (thighs) or glute max (butt), but the foam roller was not suited for targeting hard-to-reach or smaller muscles, like the hip flexor (psoas), pec minor (chest), rotator cuff (shoulder), rhomboids (shoulder blades) or forearms.

 Let’s recap.
-What are the benefits of mobility work (specifically, mobility work focused on muscle restriction) if done consistently over time?
+What are the benefits of mobility training (specifically, mobility work focused on muscle restriction) if done consistently over time?

 - Flexibility – WAY UP.